tonylay7/bouldering_route_classification/README.md

 - Need to properly evaluate the Mask R-CNN model next time (evaluation data was lost unfortunately in the project)
 - Create a larger dataset of images and routes, there was a severe imbalance in the dataset
+- Consider automation of hold labelling with image processing techniques